-The Trustees on the initial Religious Diversity Trust Board have wide professional and academic experience working with religious diversity at home and abroad.
-They were selected at a national event ‘To Gather the Vision’ held in Auckland early in 2015.
-This event involved members of the Buddhist, Christian, Hindu, Jewish, Muslim, and Sikh religions in order to begin the work of establishing a national trust with an operating Religious Diversity Centre.
-The Trustees who undertook to establish the Centre are:
+The Trustees on the Religious Diversity Trust Board have wide professional and academic experience working with religious diversity at home and abroad.
+The Initial Trustees were selected at a national event ‘To Gather the Vision’ held in Auckland early in 2015.
+The current Trustees (2019) are:

-• Jocelyn Armstrong, Chair, Religious Diversity Trust; multifaith educator
+• Jocelyn Armstrong, Co – Chair, Religious Diversity Trust; multifaith educator

-• Dr Jenny Te Pā Daniel, Public Theologian, Educational consultant
+• Dr Jenny Te Pā Daniel, Co-Chair, Public Theologian, Educational consultant

-• Verpal Singh, Chair, Sikh Centre, Broadcaster, Researcher, Writer
+• Bhai Verpal Singh, Chair, Sikh Centre, Broadcaster, Researcher, Writer

-• Ricky Waters, Coordinator of multifaith chaplaincies at Unitec, Manukau Institutes of Technology and Massey University
+• Ricky Waters, Coordinator, Multifaith Chaplaincies, Unitec, Manukau Institutes of Technology and Massey University

-The Religious Diversity Centre currently has offices in the Auckland CBD (385 Queen Street) and at the University of Waikato in Hamilton (K2.19).
-Dr Todd Nachowitz (a lecturer in Religious Studies at the University of Waikato, an early member of the Board of Trustees, and an active member of the Waikato Interfaith Council) has been contracted as the Centre Coordinator.
+The Religious Diversity Centre currently has offices in the Auckland CBD.
 A formal appointment of Director for the Religious Diversity Centre, with support staff, will be made in the months ahead once the Centre secures long-term funding.
 Community consultations with representatives from the wide array of organisations and associations are currently underway.
 Domestic and international links with similar professional organisations and associations have been made.

 The Religious Diversity Centre Trust has recently established three operational committees to oversee the work of the Centre and the Trust.
 These are a Centre Management Committee, a Programme Development Committee, and a Funding Committee.
 It is envisioned that additional input will be needed for 1) developing and implementing future educational programmes and seminars that the Centre may wish to implement, and 2) developing our research strategies and future research capabilities.
-We plan to establish both Research and Media committees, as well as establish a Consultants Forum for community consultation with the various faith and belief communities throughout Aotearoa New Zealand.
+In the near future, we plan to establish both Research and Media committees, as well as establish a Consultants Forum for community consultation with the various faith and belief communities throughout Aotearoa New Zealand.
 If you are interested in becoming a member of our Consultants Forum, please contact us!

 The Religious Diversity Centre in Aotearoa New Zealand Trust is a registered charitable trust (Registration Number CC52791).
 Tax deductible donations are most welcome.
 Deposits can be made through direct bank transfer to the RDC’s Kiwibank account 038-9017-0433364-00, citing your name or organisation as reference.
 If a tax receipt is required please email advice of your donation to <firstname.lastname@example.org> and a receipt will be issued.
 Your donations help support the Centre’s ongoing work and ensure its long-term future.